KatanaGraph/katana/CONTRIBUTING.md

 # Contributing to Katana

-This repository is currently maintained as a fork the [Galois project](https://github.com/IntelligentSoftwareSystems/Galois).
-At some point in the future, these repositories may diverge.
-Katana Graph members should focus their development here.

 The instructions in README.md give unopinionated instructions on how to install and use this repository, which is appropriate to general users.
 This file contains instructions and details more appropriate to people who need to